SoundGrid: Audio

-Audio interfacing

 Audio interfaces with SoundGrid by integrating a SoundGrid-programmed FPGA (Xilinx Spartan 3) into a mixing console's I/O ports.
 The FPGA receives I2S or other audio signal formats and converts them to the SoundGrid format.
-The FPGA also transfers control messages between control nodes external to the SoundGrid network and the SoundGrid control application.
+The FPGA also transfers control external messages between control nodes.

 Control software

-SoundGrid audio processing, connections, system configuration, and monitoring are controlled by the SuperRack (previously MultiRack) SoundGrid control application, which runs on Windows and Mac computers, including embedded systems.
+SoundGrid audio processing, system configuration, and monitoring are controlled by the SuperRack (previously MultiRack) SoundGrid control application, which runs on Windows and Mac computers, including embedded systems.
 SuperRack SoundGrid displays rows of virtual plugin chains, named Racks, each of which chains up to eight Waves plugins.
 A Rack processes audio from a user-selected input and sends the processed output to a user-selected output.
 SuperRack SoundGrid offers remote parameter control and navigation over MIDI or an inter-application API by integrating with the console's host application.

-System configuration

-To configure a system, the user: